Mohammad Reza Pahlavi: Nationalist Iran

-The Shah continued on with his father's ideas of Iranian nationalism concluding Arabs as the utmost other.
-Nationalist narratives which were widely accepted by a majority of Iranians portraying Arabs as hostile to Pahlavi's revival of ‘modern’ and ‘authentic’ Iran.
+The Shah continued with his father's ideas of Iranian nationalism, treating Arabs as the utmost other.
+Nationalist narratives, which were widely accepted by a majority of Iranians, portrayed Arabs as hostile to Pahlavi's revival of "modern" and "authentic" Iran.

-Economy
+Economic growth

-In the 1970s, Iran had an economic growth rate equal to that of South Korea, Turkey and Taiwan, and Western journalists all regularly predicted that Iran would become a First World nation within the next generation.
+In the 1970s, Iran had an economic growth rate equal to that of South Korea, Turkey, and Taiwan; Western journalists regularly predicted that Iran would become a First World nation within the next generation.
 Significantly, a "reverse brain drain" had begun with Iranians who had been educated in the West returning home to take up positions in government and business.
-The firm of Iran National ran by the Khayami brothers had become by 1978 the largest automobile manufacturer in the Middle East producing 136,000 cars every year while employing 12,000 people in Meshed.
-One of the Khayami brothers complained if it had not been for the revolution "Iran National would be where the South Korean car industry is today".
+The firm of Iran National, run by the Khayami brothers, had become by 1978 the largest automobile manufacturer in the Middle East, producing 136,000 cars every year while employing 12,000 people in Mashhad.
 Mohammad Reza had strong étatist tendencies and was deeply involved in the economy, with his economic policies bearing a strong resemblance to the same étatist policies being pursued simultaneously by General Park Chung-hee in South Korea.
-Mohammad Reza considered himself to be a socialist, saying he was "more socialist and revolutionary than anyone".
+Mohammad Reza considered himself a socialist, saying he was "more socialist and revolutionary than anyone".
 Reflecting his self-proclaimed socialist tendencies, although unions were illegal, the Shah brought in labour laws that were "surprisingly fair to workers".
 Iran in the 1960s and 70s was a tolerant place for the Jewish minority with one Iranian Jew, David Menasheri, remembering that Mohammad Reza's reign was the "golden age" for Iranian Jews when they were equals, and when the Iranian Jewish community was one of the wealthiest Jewish communities in the world.
-The Baha'i minority also did well after the bout of persecution in the mid-1950s ended with several Baha'i families rising to prominence in the world of Iranian business.
+The Baháʼí minority also did well after the bout of persecution in the mid-1950s ended, with several Baháʼí families rising to prominence in the world of Iranian business.

 Under his reign, Iran experienced over a decade of double-digit GDP growth coupled with major investments in military and infrastructure.